erroronline1/qualitymanagement/timetables/readme.md

 ### don't tell anyone
-the security is inversely proportional to the tech savvyness of the users. there is a very hidden sheet containing the masterpassword to unlock and relock sheets while initializing or creating the monthly sheet. here the user passwords are stored as well, complemented by timestamp of creation and user account. in case of integrity concerns these information might give a start for investigating. if you consider enhancing security protect the macro code with a password as well, but ponder on tech savvyness of employees vs. long term accessability even after you leave the company with the passwords...
+the security is inversely proportional to the tech savvyness of the users. there is a very hidden sheet containing the masterpassword to unlock and relock sheets while initializing or creating the monthly sheet. here the user passwords are stored as well, complemented by timestamp of creation and user account. in case of integrity concerns these information might give a start for investigating. if you consider enhancing security protect the macro code with a password as well, but ponder on tech savvyness of employees vs. long term accessability even after you leave the company with the passwords... this sheet is also used for session persistent values that can not otherwise be handled due to vbas behaviour

 ### flaws
 opening the file for the first time from the web or a network path will excel be loading it in protected mode. this causes an issue that can only be bypassed by reopening the file for excel will trust the source from then on. there will be an information about this, as this was the easiest way after several insufficent tries to handle this (leaving protected mode delays unprotecting after initializing macros. there is no application.wait available coming from protected view).